Hanka8/real-estate-app/README.md

 ### Deployment

 - Frontend is deployed on Netlify
-- Backend is deployed on Render{
+- Backend is deployed on Render
-  "estateType": "byt|dům|pozemek",
-  "fullName": "string",
-  "phone": "string",
-  "email": "string",
-  "region": "string",
-  "district": "string"
-  }